2023 Best Value Communication & Journalism Master's Degree Schools in Utah

 Read full report on Communication & Journalism at Southern Utah University

-Westminster College Utah came in at #6 in this year’s edition of the Best Value Communication & Journalism Master’s Degree Schools in Utah ranking.
-Westminster College Salt Lake is a small private not-for-profit school located in the medium-sized city of Salt Lake City.
+Westminster College Utah ranked #6 on this year’s Best Value Communication & Journalism Master’s Degree Schools in Utah list.
+Westminster College Salt Lake is a small private not-for-profit school located in the midsize city of Salt Lake City.

 The average tuition and fees for an in-state graduate student at Westminster College Salt Lake are $16,689 a year.

-Westminster College Salt Lake also took the #3 spot in our Best Communication & Journalism Master’s Degree Schools in Utah rankings.
+Westminster College Salt Lake not only placed well in our value ranking, but it is also #3 on our Best Communication & Journalism Master’s Degree Schools in Utah list.

 Explore all the Best Value Communication & Journalism Colleges in the Rocky Mountains Area or other specific states within that region.